Crisis for Wildlife

 The world is experiencing an unprecedented wildlife crisis.

-140,000 elephants and more than 3,500 rhinos have been slaughtered by poachers since 2012.
-There are direct and indirect links between poaching, wildlife crime and transnational criminal organizations, insurgencies and even terrorist organizations.
+In the last seven years, the elephant population was reduced by 30 percent and more than 3,500 rhinos have been slaughtered by poachers since 2012.
+There are direct and indirect links between poaching, wildlife crime and transnational organized criminals, insurgencies and even terrorist organizations.

 In Kenya, the black rhino population is facing extinction.
 In 1970s there were 20,000 black rhinos.
-Today there are only 650.
+Today there are only about 700.

 The current situation has significant implications for Kenya’s development as about 10 percent of Kenya’s GDP is associated with the tourism industry that relies on popular wildlife attractions as elephants and rhinos.